Skip to main content

 Individuals infected with COVID-19 should limit contact with their pets during their illness.
 The best option is to have another member of the household care for their animals.
 If an infected person must care for animals, then they should wash their hands before and after interacting with their animals, their food and supplies.
 They should avoid close contact with their pet such as snuggling or letting them sleep in their bed.
 Restrict your animal's contact with individuals outside your home until your illness has resolved.

-For more data and information download the COVID & Cats infographic
+For more data and information download the COVID & Cats infographic (PDF).

 If your pet becomes ill after exposure to a person with COVID-19, and you require veterinary advice, call your veterinarian and let them know that your sick pet was exposed to a person with COVID-19.
 Your veterinarian will discuss with you how to manage the situation.
 Your pet should remain at home to minimize contact with other animals and people.
 Dogs that may have been exposed to the COVID-19 virus should be kept on a leash or within a private fenced area when taken outside for elimination activities, and kept away from other animals and people until your pet is no longer showing signs of illness.

-No. Currently, there are no vaccines against COVID-19 available for domestic pets.
+Currently, there are no vaccines against COVID-19 available for domestic pets.
 There is no evidence that vaccinating dogs with commercially available vaccines for other coronaviruses will provide cross-protection against COVID-19.

 Find more information about COVID-19 and animals.

 Birds are the main reservoir host for WNV.
 Many avian species are susceptible to WNV, however corvids (crows, ravens and jays) most often die from the infection.
-If you notice clusters of dead birds you may notify the BC Interagency Wild Bird Mortality Investigation by calling 1-866-431-BIRD(2473).
-When disposing of a dead bird, please follow safe handling practices
+If you notice clusters of dead birds you may notify the BC Interagency Wild Bird Mortality Investigation (PDF) by calling 1-866-431-BIRD(2473).
+When disposing of a dead bird, please follow safe handling practices (PDF).

 Horses are incidental hosts for WNV (similar to humans), meaning that they cannot pass the virus on to other animals.
 Many infections in horses are asymptomatic, however WNV can cause encephalitis and should be taken very seriously.
 Symptoms can include listlessness, a change in demeanor, becoming less active and isolated, reduced appetite, inability to swallow, drooping lips, muscle twitching, a lack of co-ordination, weakness in the limbs, partial paralysis or an inability to get up.
 There is a vaccine that can prevent WNV infection in horses.
 Horse owners should consult their veterinarian for information about available vaccines and recommendations.